5 Financial Habits To Master In Your 30s

 1. Budgeting (but not like that)

 Have you ever tried to budget and partially (or fully) given up?
 Yeah.
 It’s the ultimate guilt-trip.
 I don’t believe in traditional budgeting which can feel restrictive.
 Instead, we’re big fans of reverse budgeting!
-Start by prioritizing your savings goals – retirement contributions, emergency fund, down payment – and automate those contributions.
+Start by prioritizing your savings goals—retirement contributions, emergency fund, down payment—and automate those contributions.
 Then, allocate the remaining income to your needs and wants.
 This "pay yourself first" approach ensures you prioritize your future financial security.

 2. Live a lifestyle you can actually afford

 Look, we get it.
 You've earned that Soho House Membership and the occasional Michelin-star meal.
 But building wealth starts with living a lifestyle you can afford.
-Resist the pressure to "keep up with the Joneses."
-Your 30s often bring increased income, but don't let lifestyle inflation eat it all up.

-Make conscious spending choices aligned with your values and long-term goals.
 Choose experiences over material possessions, and find joy in simpler pleasures.
 This allows you to save more, invest more, and build a secure financial future without feeling deprived.
 We’ve found that the easiest way to stick to this habit is by automating a reverse budget (see #1).

 3. Build a plan and stick to it

-Winging it is for the birds.
-Don't let life happen to you – design your financial future.
 Financial planning for millennials is about more than just getting your financial sh*t together in your 30s.
 For “later” millennials, it’s about mastering the fundamentals so you set yourself up to unlock future opportunities and achieve your goals with confidence.

 But it's also about aligning your money with your values.
 What truly matters to you?
 Is it financial freedom, early retirement, starting a family, or traveling the world?
 Define those goals with specific targets and timelines.
 This gives your saving and investing a purpose and helps you stay motivated when faced with spending temptations.

-Millennials face unique challenges – student loan debt, a volatile job market, and the rising cost of living.
+Millennials face unique challenges—student loan debt, a volatile job market, and the rising cost of living.
 But you also have unique opportunities to leverage technology and build wealth in new ways.
 When you create a plan and work towards it, you're increasing the odds you'll achieve your dreams.
-Stop winging it.
-Build a plan.

 4. Stay away from bad debt

-This one goes hand in hand with living a lifestyle you can actually afford (see #2).
-Make it a habit not to buy things you can’t afford.
 If you don’t have the cash to pay for it in full, you probably can’t afford it.
 Sure, there are ways to leverage 0% credit cards and other low to no cost debt tools to acquire assets, but if you’re just shedding your bad debt for the first time since you’re 20s, let’s not play with 🔥

 5. Maintain an “Oh Sh*t” Fund

 This is a habit we’re borrowing from the rich because most wealthy people have one.
-We're talking about a dedicated stash of cash (for high earners, we like to see around 3 months worth of your basic living expenses), specifically designed to handle life's little (or big) emergencies.
-This isn't your "fun money" or your "maybe someday" savings.
-It's your "I've got this" fund, your safety net, your financial peace of mind.
+We're talking about a dedicated stash of cash (for high earners, we like to see around three months worth of your basic living expenses), specifically designed to handle life's little (or big) curveballs.

 The Bottom line

-Nobody's saying that mastering your finances is easy.
-And managing your money can feel like just another chore on your never-ending to-do list.
 But here's the thing: taking control of your finances now means more freedom and options later.
 It's about building a life where you call the shots, not your credit card bill.

 Key Takeaways